andy8radshaw/sei-group-project-3/README.md

 Project 3 was my first experience of building a full stack application as part of a group.
 After a short amount of discussion we came up with the idea of building HIKR, a social app for users to add, share and review their favourite hikes, as well as organise groups with associated activities.

-You will find the completed project here: https://hikrrr.herokuapp.com/
+## You will find the completed project here: https://hikrrr.herokuapp.com/

+Please feel free to log in using the following credentials:

+email: andy@email\
+password: pass

 ![](frontend/src/styles/assets/readme-images/hikr-home-cropped.png)